Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Introduction

-In this work, we aim to calibrate an HMF fitting function with a target accuracy of 1 percent for objects more massive than a few times~$10^{13}\,\msun$, as demanded by the large number of galaxy clusters expected to be observed by the ESA's \Euclid satellite~\citep[see][]{Sartoris:2016}.
-In particular, the wide, \textit{Euclid} survey will cover 15\,000 ${\rm deg}^2$ of the extra-galactic sky \citep{EUCLID:2011zbd} in optical and NIR bands.
-By relying on suitable algorithms to identify galaxy clusters as galaxy concentrations in photometric redshift space \citep{Adam:2019}, \Euclid will provide a survey of optically-identified clusters which is unique in terms of the depth and area covered, with the potential to provide tight constraints on cosmological models \citep{Sartoris:2016}.
+In the present work, we aim to calibrate an HMF fitting function with a target accuracy of 1 percent for objects more massive than a few times~$10^{13}\,\msun$, as demanded by the large number of galaxy clusters expected to be observed by the ESA \Euclid satellite~\citep[see][]{Sartoris:2016}.
+In particular, the wide, \textit{Euclid} survey will cover 15\,000 ${\rm deg}^2$ of the extra-galactic sky \citep{EUCLID:2011zbd} in optical and near-infrared (NIR) bands.
+By relying on suitable algorithms to identify galaxy clusters as galaxy concentrations in photometric redshift space \citep{Adam:2019}, \Euclid will provide a survey of optically identified clusters that is unique in terms of the depth and area covered, and that has the potential to provide tight constraints on cosmological models \citep{Sartoris:2016}.

-To fully exploit the cosmological potential of the \textit{Euclid} Cluster Survey, one has to control several observational and theoretical systematic effects.
+To fully exploit the cosmological potential of the \textit{Euclid} Cluster Survey, several observational and theoretical systematic effects must be controlled.
 As for the latter, we concentrate in this paper on an accurate calibration of the HMF.
 To this purpose, we follow the approach of~\citet{Ondaro-Mallea:2021yfv} and explicitly model the non-universality of the HMF.
 To guarantee the robustness of our results, we start by presenting a detailed study of the numerical systematic errors on \textit{N}-body simulations and how they impact the HMF.
-We then employ a suite of \textit{N}-body simulations, calibrate a model to predict the abundance of halos as a function of mass, cosmology, and redshift.
+We then employ a suite of \textit{N}-body simulations and calibrate a model to predict the abundance of halos as a function of mass, cosmology, and redshift.
 Lastly, we forecast the impact of numerical and systematic uncertainties on \textit{Euclid}'s number counts analysis.